 Let’s look at the differences this can make over different time periods if you were to start with an initial investment of $10,000 and make additional annual deposits of $5,500.

 Because each year you get charged this fee.
-As your income and monthly contributions increase, this will also make even more of a difference.
+As your gross revenue and monthly contributions increase, this will also make even more of a difference.

 If you held your investments in a 1% fund over the course of 40 years, you would pay out roughly $400,000 in fees versus $55,000 in a low-cost index fund.
 This is incredibly important whether you are saving for retirement, almost retired, or already retired.